yesco/minisquel/README.md

 ## GOALS

-- "minimal" in code/complexity
+- "minimal" in code/complexity (<1000 lines code)
 - fast hack for fun
+- "not for professional use"
 - limited sql
 	SELECT count(money) xxx AS x, ...
 	FROM fil.csv AS fil
 	JOIN foo.csv ON fil.id=foo.id
 	WHERE ...
 	AND ...
 	OR NOT ...
 	GROUP BY 1,2
 - sql *INTERPRETER* (means no internal structures/parse-tree/interpreter internal representation)
 - parse text files (csv, tab, plain, json, xml)
 - limited aggregation (full/group by on sorted data)
+- some variant of merge-join (on sorted data)

 ## NON-goals
 - full standard SQL (we go for subset)
 - efficency
 - tokenizer/parser/parse-tree